wangchengzhong/GALDSE/README.md

 }
 ```

-If you choose not to use the additional loss terms, we recommend first training for approximately 700 epochs with default parameters, then performing fine-tuning with the following configuration for 10~30 epochs to reproduce the final results:
+If you choose not to use the additional loss terms to reproduce the results, we recommend first training for approximately 700 epochs with default parameters, then performing fine-tuning with the following configuration for 10~30 epochs.
+When this fine-tuning process is combined with the additional loss terms, it will achieve better performance (PESQ 3.40, SI-SNR 20.02dB on VBD Testset).

 ```bash
 python train.py --base_dir <your_base_dir> --spec_exp_exponent 0.76 --spec_factor 0.15 --kappa 0.1 --power 0.39 --min_noise_level 0.006 --batch_size <your_batch_size> --finetuned --resume_from_checkpoint <your_checkpoint_path>
 ```

 Note: During fine-tuning, we modify the noise generation formula from `noise = torch.randn_like(x) * mask` to `noise = torch.randn_like(x) * torch.sqrt(mask)`(i.e. making the noise more "challenging").
 Note that this modification only affects the fine-tuning phase and does not require changes to the inference process.

 Your base directory should contain:
 - `train/` - Training data directory